tslocum/sriracha/CONFIGURE.md

 `static` to the root directory, you may handle all requests except `/sriracha/*` using a static file server.

+When starting Sriracha for the first time, visit the management panel at `/sriracha/` and log in to the default super-administrator account by entering `admin` into both the username and password field.
+Once you have logged in, visit the accounts page and change your username and password.

 ## Example configuration (config.yml)

 ```yaml